User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Elastic and inelastic cross sections

 If one or both of $H_{\rm intl}$ and $\hat L^2$ is non-diagonal, the asymptotic energy levels for a particular symmetry block are not known until the basis set for that symmetry block is constructed and cannot be described by \var{JLEVEL}.
-In this case, \MOLSCAT\ analyses the array of eigenvalues of $H_{\rm intl}$ from successive values of \var{JTOT} and \var{IBLOCK} and constructs a master array of channel threshold energies in the array \var{ELEVEL}.
-Channels that have energies within a convergence criterion \inpitem{DEGTOL} are assumed to originate from the same pair level. \MOLSCAT\ assigns a level index to each open channel, stored in the array \var{INDLEV}, and (if requested) accumulates cross sections between the stored levels.
+In this case, if $\inpitem{MXSIG}>0$, \MOLSCAT\ analyses the array of eigenvalues of $H_{\rm intl}$ from successive values of \var{JTOT} and \var{IBLOCK} and constructs a master array of pair level energies in the array \var{ELEVEL}.
+Channels that have energies that are degenerate to within a convergence criterion \inpitem{DEGTOL} are assumed to originate from the same pair level. \MOLSCAT\ assigns a level index to each open channel, stored in the array \var{INDLEV}, and accumulates cross sections between the stored levels.
 If $\inpitem{IPRINT}\ge10$, \MOLSCAT\ prints the assignment of channels to levels for each \var{JTOT}/\var{IBLOCK} combination.
 After the loops over \var{JTOT} and/or \var{IBLOCK}, \MOLSCAT\ has a complete list of levels that are open at one or more collision energies.
-It prints this list, with the corresponding energies, immediately before the degeneracy-averaged cross sections.
+It prints this list, with the corresponding energies, immediately before the final output of elastic and inelastic cross sections.

+Pair levels are stored only if they will be energetically accessible (open) at one or more energies in the run.
+If collision energies are specified with respect to a non-zero reference energy \inpitem{EREF}, it is important that it is the same for all values of \var{JTOT} and all symmetry blocks.
+This may be achieved by specifying \inpitem{EREF} either explicitly or via the array \inpitem{MONQN}.
+If the reference energy is obtained from \inpitem{IREF}, cross sections are calculated only in runs that are limited to a single value of \var{JTOT} and a single symmetry block.

+The value of \inpitem{MXSIG} limits the number of pair levels that are stored and used to calculate cross sections.
+Cross sections are calculated between the \emph{first} \inpitem{MXSIG} levels encountered, not the \emph{lowest} \inpitem{MXSIG} levels, so it is important for \inpitem{MXSIG} to be large enough to reserve storage for all levels that are open at any energy in the run.

+This scheme for identifying levels is compatible with calculations at multiple collision energies, but \emph{not} with calculations at multiple values of external fields, since threshold energies depend on external fields. \MOLSCAT\ calculates cross sections only if there is just one set of EFVs in a run\footnote{\MOLSCAT\ can, however, calculate cross sections for scans across the potential scaling factor}.

 For basis sets in which $H_{\rm intl}$ is non-diagonal, \MOLSCAT\ has no knowledge of any monomer quantum numbers associated with individual levels.
-The levels must be identified on physical grounds.
+The levels must be identified on physical grounds, based on their energies.
 If necessary, the eigenvectors that connect the asymptotic channels to the primitive basis functions (for each \var{JTOT} and \var{IBLOCK}) may be printed as described in section \ref{basis:off-diag}.